georust/gpx/README.md

 ## Current Status

-rust-gpx currently supports reading both GPX 1.1 and 1.0.
-GPX extensions and writing to files are not yet supported.
+rust-gpx currently supports reading and writing both GPX 1.1 and 1.0.
+GPX extensions and are not yet supported.

 ## Contributing
 All contributions are welcome!
 Please open an issue if you find a bug / have any